metamorph-inc/openrocket/README.md

 OpenRocket - an Open Source model rocket simulator
 ==================================================
-## Source Code for the OpenMETA Adaptation of OpenRocket
+### Source Code for the OpenMETA Adaptation of OpenRocket

-This version of OpenRocket has been modified so Python scripts may be used to automate simulations.
+This version of OpenRocket has been modified so Python scripts may be used to automate flight simulations.

 For **_Python script_** examples, see the [Scripting Examples] folder.